-The Romans first appeared in North West England around 50CE, and although occasional remains have been unearthed there is no evidence that they were particularly interested in the Merseyside area.
+The Romans first appeared in North West England around 50CE, and although occasional remains, such as coins, have been unearthed, there is no evidence that they were particularly interested in the Merseyside area.

 When a treaty with the Brigantes failed and they decided to subdue the area by force, they chose to set up a military base at Deva (Chester).
-Chester was strategically positioned for marches to the north, to the south, and for dealing with the troublesome Welsh Druids.
+Chester was strategically positioned for marches to the north (crossing the River Mersey at Warrington), to the south, and for dealing with the troublesome Welsh Druids.
 They were also attracted by its harbour, as it was the highest navigable point on the River Dee at that time.
 Chester subsequently became one of the three legionary bases in Britain, the others being at Caerleon in South Wales and at York, and it remained in use until late in the period of the Roman occupation of Britain.

 Anglo-Saxons and Vikings

 The mass immigration of the Angles and the Saxons began after the Romans departed from Britain in the early 5th century.
-These Germanic tribes arrived in East England, but it took quite some time before any of them managed to settle in south west Lancashire.
+These Germanic tribes arrived in East England, but it took quite some time before any of them got across to South West Lancashire.

-The Vikings were the next to appear in Britain, arriving in the 9th century, notably on England’s east coast initially.
-However, in 902CE Norwegian Vikings, led by Ingimund, who had been driven out of Dublin, settled in the Wirral, using Meols as a port.
+The Vikings were the next to appear in Britain, arriving in the 9th century, notably along England’s east coast initially.
+However, a group of Norwegian Vikings, led by Ingimund, who had been driven out of Dublin, settled in the Wirral in 902CE, using Meols as a port.
 Many place names on the Wirral have Norse origins, including Thingwall (“place of things”, i.e. an assembly field), Irby, Thurstaston and Birkenhead.

 It is claimed that Æthelflæd, the Lady of the Mercians and daughter of King Alfred the Great, allowed them to settle there on condition that they prevented any warfaring Vikings from setting foot on the peninsula.
 Perhaps unsurprisingly, after they had settled in, these Norwegian Vikings made several unsuccessful attempts to capture Chester.